mrjones2014/op.nvim/README.md

     -- aren't viewing the output directly anyway '--no-color',
   },
-  -- Update the statusline component on startup.
-  -- Note that if you have biometric authentication
-  -- enabled, this will prompt you for authentication -- and start a session on setup. update_statusline_on_start = false,
   -- Use biometric unlock by default,
   -- set this to false and also see
   -- "Using Token-Based Sessions" section